-Lymphoma - Hodgkin; Hodgkin disease; Cancer - Hodgkin lymphoma
+Lymphoma - Hodgkin; Hodgkin disease; Hodgkin lymphoma; Hodgkin's lymphoma

 Hodgkin lymphoma is a cancer of lymph tissue.
 Lymph tissue is found in the lymph nodes, spleen, liver, bone marrow, and other sites.